What is Cyberpunk in Film? Definition and Examples

 Impact on Video Games and Anime

-Video games and anime have significantly shaped and expanded the cyberpunk genre.
+Video games and anime have helped grow the cyberpunk genre.

 Cyberpunk’s Influence on Culture and Technology